On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 This might be the trickiest part because some videographers think of themselves as the best in the industry and end up charging too much.
 On the other hand, others undervalue their services and charge too little.
 Consider your level of expertise and experience in the game, your equipment, travel expenses, per diem, and how long the project will take.

-In other words, you should consider your input and investment into the project.
+In other words, you should consider your input and investment in the project.
 Depending on the project’s nature, you may want to charge per hour, day, or by the project.
-For instance, an editing task may require an hourly rate.
+For instance, an editing task may require an hourly rate vs a fixed rate.
 Events such as weddings and corporate meetings may be fair if charged a flat rate.

 - Do not deliver the final project until you are paid fully